Attribution and targeting strategies post-ATT enforcement

 The future of attribution and targeting

-While nothing can truly replace the IDFA, there are different ways to perform attribution and targeting after the ATT framework is enforced.
+While there are no true IDFA alternatives, there are different ways to perform attribution and targeting after the enforcement of the ATT framework.
 In either case, it all comes down to whether the user opts in or opts out of tracking through the ATT framework.

 Attribution eligibility post-ATT enforcement

 The IDFA will continue to be available in instances where the end user opts in to tracking through the ATT framework in your app.
 If the user has also opted in to tracking in the app where the ad was served, you will have access to the IDFA on both ends, thus enabling continued real-time, deterministic attribution by linking the two identical IDFA’s across ad and conversion.
 From there, what attribution method(s) are available or aren’t available varies based on ATT status of the user, paid vs. owned media, and in-app vs. mobile web channels.
 We created the below table grid as an aid to understand your options based on these varying factors.
 You can read our in-depth breakdown on how the ATT framework impacts advertising measurement in this prior blog post.

 What becomes clear from the table grid above is the important role that the SKAdNetwork will play once ATT enforcement commences.
 The SKAdNetwork is Apple’s storekit capability that helps advertisers determine the efficacy of their ad campaigns while maximizing the privacy of iOS users.
 It offers marketers deterministic, yet anonymous, attribution that will give them campaign performance insights in the absence of ATT opt-in.